sendbird/SendBird-iOS-Swift/README.md

 ### Step 1: Initialize the Chat SDK

 Initializing the Chat SDK allows the Chat SDK to respond to the connection and state changes in your client app.
-Pass the `APP_ID` of your Sendbird application as an argument to a parameter in the `initWithApplicationId:`.
-The `initWithApplicationId:` creates a `SBDMain` instance, thus should be called a single time across your client app.
+Pass the `APP_ID` of your Sendbird application as an argument to a parameter in the `initWithApplicationId()`.
+The `initWithApplicationId()` creates a `SBDMain` instance, thus should be called a single time across your client app.
 It is recommended that the code for initialization be implemented in the user login view.
-The Chat SDK should be initialized in the `application:didFinishLaunchingWithOptions:` method of the AppDelegate instance.
+The Chat SDK should be initialized in the `application:didFinishLaunchingWithOptions:` method of the `AppDelegate` instance.

 ```swift
 SBDMain.initWithApplicationId(APP_ID)